 So what can be done to reduce the chance of an IT problem hitting your business, or end up with an IT partner who doesn’t understand your business or your needs?

 The first step is to realise that it’s not easy.
 Many aspects of IT are commoditised and more and more hosting and software is moving into the cloud.
 You need to first understand your business needs, and then consider what sort of IT partner you want to build a relationship with.

 The second step, is to look at your business and your business plan and consider which are critical areas.
 Where will your IT spend be most effective?
 Where do you need to get advice?
 The last question is key and one which many companies find difficult to answer.
 They may find it even more difficult to find an impartial expert.

 There are a number of individuals and companies who can provide help to align your business needs with IT.
 They can first take a look at what you have, and provide impartial recommendations according to your budget and preferences.
 They can also help you through the selection of an IT partner with whom you can build a long term relationship.

 Company Connecting works with many different companies.
 Many of the companies we work with will recognise some of the above – having come to us after having a serious IT problem either with an IT supplier.
 Technology is so important to many businesses that it is important to reduce the level of risk to your business from IT or IT related problems.
 In most walks of life we take advice before engaging in certain activities.
 IT is just the same and requires the same level of professionalism.

-We would love to hear your experiences, and thoughts on getting it right with IT.
 Company Connecting and Analysis Logic are working together to help companies define their IT needs, and guide them through the maze of selecting an IT partner.